Gotenks1893/Game-Mod-Q4/README.md

 # Quakemon

 Quakemon is a Pokemon like mod for Quake 4.
 It was created as the midterm project for class IT266 Game Mod Development.
-The plan was to make a mod where can fight wild Pokemon with yout Pokemon in a 2d combat screen.
+The plan was to make a mod where you can fight wild Pokemon with your Pokemon in a 2d combat screen.
+Unfortunately the combat was not implemented.

+- To look at the stats of your team use the command "teamstats"
+- To use an item from your inventory use the command "useitem 'item name' 'pokemon name'"

 ## Personal Deliverables:
 - 10 pokemon ingame